Child BMI Percentile Chart by Age Explained

 Frequently Asked Questions

-There is no single “right” percentile.
-Anywhere from the 5th to the 84th is considered healthy weight.
-What matters most is that your child tracks consistently along their growth curve and has healthy habits.
+There’s no single “right” number.
+Anywhere from the 5th to the 84th is healthy weight.
+What matters most is consistent tracking along their growth curve and good habits at home.

-My child is at the 90th percentile but looks healthy.
+My child is at the 90th percentile but looks perfectly healthy.
 Should I worry?

-Discuss it with your pediatrician.
-The 90th percentile falls in the “overweight” range, but visual assessment alone cannot determine whether a child has excess body fat.
-Your pediatrician can evaluate the trend, family history, and other health markers to give you a more complete picture.
+Bring it up with your pediatrician.
+The 90th percentile lands in the “overweight” range, but just looking at a kid doesn’t tell you if they have excess body fat.
+Your pediatrician can evaluate the trend, family history, and health markers to give you the real picture.

-BMI percentile charts are used for children ages 2 to 19.
-For children under 2, pediatricians use weight-for-length charts instead.
-BMI is not a reliable measure for infants and toddlers because their body proportions change so rapidly.
+BMI percentile charts cover ages 2 to 19.
+For kids under 2, pediatricians use weight-for-length charts instead.
+BMI just isn’t reliable for infants and toddlers — their body proportions change too rapidly.

 Medical Disclaimer: This article is for educational purposes only and is not a substitute for professional pediatric medical advice.
 Children’s growth and nutrition should be monitored by a qualified pediatrician or healthcare provider who can account for your child’s individual health history and development.